asu-cis-capstone/sustain/README.md

 * [x] Start to create site ERD and flow
 * [x] Continue to gather content from client for the site
 * [x] Update the Waffle.io taskboard
+*
+**[I] Release 0.3 - October 29, 2015**
+* [x] Connect CSSI survey monkey newsletter with the site
+* [x] Embed a Google Calander for upcoming events on the site
+* [x] Create a leadership page with images of CSSI group
+* [x] Comment CSS HTML and JS files so that the client can make simple changes
+* [x] Incorporate a form for the site that allows user to specify reason
+* [x] Add a google location for "The Basement" so users know where to go for meetings
+* [x] Continue to gather content from client for the site
+* [x] Update the Waffle.io taskboard

 ## Release Notes
 **v0.1**